Thorkee/ENG1003_w1_Group3/README.md

 #### LIN Ju @Thorkee
 > Reflection:

-The process of completing this project was very reawrding.
+The process of completing this project was very rewarding.
 We spent many nights in the library discussing the project until the library closed.
 Although we did not learn much hard knowledge of path planning or the algorithm in class, we gradually cultivated our independent learning ability in this process, and kept learning from the previous experience and wisdom of the pioneers in this field under the requirements of each task, and created incredible results.

 As the group leader of this group, I did not do a good job in many aspects of leadership.
 For instance, I did not do a good job in mobilizing members' motivation.
 I have been reflecting on this and learning from it.
 I believe I can do better in other tasks in the future.

 I would also like to take this opportunity to thank my friend QIN Qijun @QuintinUmi.
 He has a great passion and extraordinary understanding of algorithms and code.
 He has made a great contribution to the completion of the task.
 Without him, our task would not have been completed as well as it is now.

 At the same time, I hope that other groupmates could be more motivated to participate in the task.
 You have done a good job but you could have been more involved in our tasks if you showed your passion earlier.
 Don't say that it's hard.
-Every difficulties can be conquered as long as we have passion for it.
-Equally important, taking a proactive attitude to approach the assigned task is the golden key to reap great success.
+Every difficulty can be conquered as long as we have passion for it.
+Equally important, taking a proactive attitude to approach the assigned task is the golden key to reaping great success.

-Lastly, I would like to thank Dr. Li-Ta Hsu and Dr. Wen as well as Teaching Assistants for giving us such a challenging task.
+Lastly, I would like to thank Dr Li-Ta Hsu and Dr Wen as well as Teaching Assistants for giving us such a challenging task.
 I am very satisfied with the course setup and hope we can continue to work together in the future.

 #### Cheng PakHin @marcus2405
 > Reflection: